PrintClose

 Québec Pension Plan Sharing

-Another strategy that can reduce your taxes is dividing up your Québec Pension Plan (QPP) pension between you and your spouse.
+Another strategy that can reduce your taxes is sharing your Québec Pension Plan (QPP) pension with your spouse.

-To do so, you have to apply to the Régie des rentes du Québec and meet certain conditions on the date of application, notably...
+To do so, you must apply to Retraite Québec and meet certain conditions on the date of application.

-• Whether you're a same sex or opposite sex couple, you have to be married or in a civil union and not legally separated, or in a common law relationship for at least three years
+• Whether you're a same-sex or opposite-sex couple, you must be married or in a civil union and not legally separated, or you must be in a common law relationship for at least three years

-• You must both be 60 or over
+• You must both be age 60 or over

 • You must both be receiving a QPP pension